Legal FAQs

 How can I be sure?

-If you decide to use AI tools for legal research, you should verify any case citations they provide.
-You can do this by trying a few different search terms in a case law database to see if you find a match.
+You should verify any case citations by searching in a case law database to see if you find a match.
+There are a few different search terms you can try:

 Our Case Law Research guide explains how to read a case law citation.